acm-ndsu/Byte-le-2025/docs/_build/html/_sources/getting_started.rst

 #.
 Download ZIP
     * Click ``Download ZIP`` and find it in your Downloads.
-    * Extract the files and save it somewhere on your device.
+    * Extract the files and save it some where on your device.
     * Use your IDE/text editor (Visual Studio Code is recommended) of choice and open the extracted folder downloaded.
     * You're ready to code!